 Mineral Sunscreens

 Now we look at mineral sunscreens which represent an altogether different approach to UV protection.
-Using only minerals as their active ingredient, great mineral sunscreen does its work using Titanium Dioxide and Zinc Oxide These mineral offer a physical barrier, laying on top of your skin and reflecting away harmful UV rays.
+Great mineral sunscreen does its work with Titanium Dioxide and Zinc Oxide.
+These minerals offer a physical barrier, laying on top of your skin and reflecting away harmful UV rays.

 That’s why mineral sunscreen is also known as ‘physical sunscreen’.
 This type of product is freely available as sunscreen for face, sunscreen sticks and sensitive skin sunscreen, as each chemically based variety will have its mineral equivalent.